 Train & Mass Transit Accident Lawyers

 Jim McEldrew represents injured victims and their families in train derailments, railroad crossing accidents, and other transportation accidents.
 Our team of lawyers can assist with wrongful death and personal injury lawsuits for railroad workers and passengers on trains.
 Jim McEldrew is a Past President of the Rail Labor Attorneys and Past President of the Philadelphia Trial Lawyers Association.
-He has helped hundreds seek compensation for injuries involving Amtrak, Septa, and other railroads in the United States.
+He has helped hundreds seek compensation for train accidents in Philadelphia, injuries involving Amtrak, Septa, and other railroads in the United States.

 Jim was interviewed by Fox News after both the Philadelphia Amtrak and NJ Transit train crashes because of his expertise in railroad litigation.